 - Ask for help.Other family members are often available to help with caregiving, but are unsure what help is needed.
 Involve them in the respite care plan so you can easily take time off when needed.

-- When family members are not available, arrange for respite care with a Grants Pass home care agency, like All Care.
+- When family members are not available, arrange for respite care caregivers in Medford, Oregon from an agency like All Care.
 Professional caregivers can help family members take the time away that they need while providing quality care for their senior loved ones.

 - Talk to your senior loved one.A change in daily routine, such as bringing in a new caregiver, can be stressful for the senior, so take the following steps to alleviate any concerns:

 - Have a respite care plan in place in advance